Thumbnail image

 Knative momentum continues…

 I wrote a new post on Google blog on the momentum behind the Knative project.
 How it the community reached another adoption milestone, doubling the number of its contributors.
-Also, another data point underscoring the Knative momentum is the month-over-month contributions which have increased over 45% since the 0.
+Also, another data point underscoring the Knative momentum is the month-over-month contributions which have increased over 45% since the 0.1 release, now representing more than a dozen of different companies.

 My Keynote at SpringOne